Chrome Without Third-Party Cookies

 For general internet users: This upcoming change prioritizes users’ online privacy, aiming to reduce cross-site tracking and limit intrusive ad targeting.
 Users can anticipate a more private browsing experience with fewer ads tailored from their history, fostering a more transparent and secure online environment.

-- Allow cookies (temporarily): If you trust the website and need it to function correctly, you can temporarily allow third-party cookies in Chrome’s settings.
+• Allow cookies (temporarily) (see image below): If you trust the website and need it to function correctly, you can temporarily allow third-party cookies in Chrome’s settings.
 However, be aware of the potential privacy implications.

-Google Chrome also gives you options through chrome://settings/cookies where you can enable or disable third-party cookies.
-If you trust the site, perhaps you may want to Add a particular site manually to enable third-party cookies.
+Google Chrome also gives you options through Settings where you can Allow or Block third-party cookies.
+If you trust the site, you can also whitelist a particular website to use third-party cookies (remember, you can, anytime, remove a particular website from allowed website list).
+To get to these settings:

 How-to Delete Google Chrome Cookies